jkillisch/empra_data_prep/README.md

 Jan Killisch
 2024-10-22

-In this document, I show some basics of dplyr and prepare an empirical dataset for students that participate in a university course of mine.
-Feel free to send a pull request if you find an error.
-Also, feel free to refer to this document in your own teaching.
+In this document I show some basics of dplyr and prepare an empirical dataset for students participating in a university course of mine.
+Feel free to submit a pull request if you find an error.
+Also feel free to use this document in your own teaching.

-Unfortunately, it’s all German for now.
-Sorry!
+It’s all in German at the moment.
+Sorry about that!

 ------------------------------------------------------------------------